richbl/go-ble-sync-cycle/.github/ISSUE_TEMPLATE/feature-request.md

 ---

-## DOES:
+## DOES

-A clear and concise description of current application functionality as it relates to the new issue/feature request
+A clear and concise description of current application functionality as it relates to the proposed feature request

-## SHOULD:
+## SHOULD

-A clear and concise description of how the new issue/feature will relate back to application functionality
+A clear and concise description of how the feature request should affect future application functionality